-The IC will evaluate the composite performance of the Portfolio against (a) the long-term return objective for the Portfolio, and (b) such benchmarks established by the IC, comprised of unmanaged market indexes alone or weighted into a composite benchmark, as to be representative of the Portfolio's composition.
+The IOC will evaluate the composite performance of the Portfolio against (a) the short- and longterm return objectives for the Portfolio, and (b) such benchmarks established by the IOC, comprised of unmanaged market indexes alone or weighted into a composite benchmark, as to be representative of the Portfolio's composition.

-The IC shall be responsible for periodically reviewing the performance measurement process.
+The IOC shall be responsible for periodically reviewing the performance measurement process.